-All through the 1970s, entry-level soccer impresarios large and small were convinced they were on to something big.
+All through the 1970s, soccer impresarios large and small took up this mantle, convinced they were on to something big.
 Here was an under-exposed sport whose spectator appeal nevertheless had a demonstrable, international track record.
-Here was something boys and girls could both play, as kids — strongly suggesting those same men and women would later support the game as adults.
-Here was a sport that, owing to its highly developed nation-v.-nation ethos, would naturally appeal to America’s highly developed strain of jingoism.
+Here was something boys and girls could both play, as kids — strongly suggesting those same men and women would later mature and support the game as adults.
+Here was a sport that, owing to its highly developed nation-vs.-nation ethos, would naturally appeal to America’s highly developed strain of jingoism.

 So, before we go any further, let’s state things plainly and for the record:

 - λ The modern era of U.S. Soccer begins with the 1990 U.S. Men’s National Team, whose essence — in terms of personnel and achievement —extends back to the 1988 Olympic team (another vital, stepping-stone event that American soccer fans little appreciate today) and to dozens of additional milestones passed/achieved by this specific generation of footballers throughout the 1970s and ‘80s.